duneanalytics/docs/docs/data-tables/spellbook/contributing/index.md

 ## 7 Steps to adding a Spell

 Let’s learn how to add a Spell in no time flat - it’s like 💫!
 By the end of this guide, you’ll have your local environment set up and the knowledge you need to add Spells for yourself or to claim bounties.

-!!! note
-    [Dune V1 Abstractions have been moved to this repository](https://github.com/duneanalytics/dune-v1-abstractions), which you'll now need to clone in order to access the code for migrating a V1 Abstraction to a Spell like we do in the following steps.

 7 steps to go: